Donderstal/IRL_RPG/LOG.md

 ###

+#### SEP 27 2023
+* Introducing a contract structure for tasks like creating a sprite, loading a map, showing text etc.

 #### SEP 24 2023
 * Splitting up Events into EventChains and EventScripts
 * Restructuring models, resources to the Chain/Script distinction